 Being the Prime Minister, a sudden change of plans is never easy.
 Still, his security team made it possible for David Ben Gurion to visit the group of pioneering families that had moved here.
 After he visited the little kibbutz; Ben Gurion was truly inspired by what he saw and requested their permission to join the community.
 The group was shocked by his proposal and wavered on whether to admit him due to his age.
 Eventually, it was put to a vote; and Ben Gurion and his wife were accepted by a single vote margin!
-Thus, the happy story of David Ben Gurion desert home.
+Thus, the happy story of David Ben Gurion’s desert home.

-David Ben Gurion Desert Home – Why Did He Move There?
+Ben Gurion Desert Home

 When visiting Ben Gurion’s home, it is like stepping back in time as the home has been preserved since his passing in 1973.
 You can get a real glimpse into his everyday life from the slippers sitting by the bed to the open books just waiting to be read.
 David Ben Gurion’s desert home also features his study and library; where you can see 5,000 of his books (just a small portion of his library) to identify his interests.

 Recently, David Ben Gurion’s desert home has added three exhibits.
-The first features the Kibbutz Sde Boker and its hope for the Negev.
-The second is a gaming room with interactive displays about the Negev; IDF; and the important role played by the Israeli Youth.
+The first features the Kibbutz Sde Boker and its hope for Negev.
+The second is a gaming room with interactive displays about the Negev; IDF, and the important role played by the Israeli Youth.
 The last is a theater that shows a movie about David Ben Gurion’s life.
 All of the exhibits throughout his desert home will fascinate and inspire you.